 Another simple but effective strategy that I use to keep active and fit while working from home is taking conference calls while walking.
 Moving around does not just feel good but also enhances my blood flow.
 Thus, it helps my body and mind relax, enhancing my productivity when I get back to my desk.
 However, I need to stress the fact that it wouldn’t have been possible if not for a good internet connection (to know more, click on rcn internet).
 Additionally, these video conference calls also help me see my colleagues on the other side, which brings along more fulfillment and satisfaction.

-As someone that works from home, I often schedule face to face meetings outside my home office.
+As someone that works from home, I often schedule face-to-face meetings outside my home office.
 This entails talking to clients and colleagues while walking around, which in the end keeps me fit and active.
 Thankfully, after browsing through a few suggestions online, I could find myself an unswerving internet connection which helped me during most of my meetings.